 Aaron is our clients' secret weapon.
 He creates and executes strategies designed to make our clients happy and their competition miserable.
 With both agency and client-side marketing experience, Aaron has worked on everything from small startups to the biggest brands in the world.
 In short, he makes things happen.

-Krista Johnson, of Syracuse, New York, has been hired as an account manager and will provide account service support for agency clients and help plan and execute marketing strategies and tactics.
-She has a bachelor’s degree in public relations from the S.I.
-Newhouse School of Public Communications at Syracuse University.
+Demitrius McNeil, of Syracuse, New York, has joined PHG as an assistant account manager.
+In his role, Demitrius will provide account service support for agency clients and help plan and execute marketing strategies and tactics.
+He has a bachelor’s degree in business analytics and marketing from the Madden School of Business at Le Moyne College.

 Spitz Advertising was founded, decades before any of the current partners were born.
 Even Doug.